junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon/SPN-Angel-demon-whole-novel.md

 >
 > MoC/demon!Cas gets overwhelmed by dark side, beats Dean up and almost kills Dean (=S10E22 MoC!Dean) (Cas remembers all the harm/pain Dean brings to him, all the times he died for Dean, for once Cas thinks it's unfair and accuses and beats Dean up; Dean is too guilty to resist)
 >
-> Cas (accidentally or knowingly?) actually kills Dean (="Into the Fire" reversed, heavy angst) (almost or really?
+> Day 1058 12/09/2022: Cas (accidentally or knowingly?) actually kills Dean (="Into the Fire" reversed, heavy angst) (almost or really?
 Cain to MoC!Dean: "next you'll kill the angel and it will do something really bad to you")
 >
 > If Dean's really killed, Cas come back to himself later and pains/regrets/self-blame too much, heavy angst, heartbroken.
 >